 EPEX SPOT - European Power Exchange

 The European Power Exchange EPEX SPOT operates the organised wholesale market for power trading across 13 European countries.
-611 TWh have been traded on EPEX SPOT in 2022 – one third of the yearly European electricity consumption.
+718 TWh have been traded on EPEX SPOT in 2023 – more than one-third of the yearly European electricity consumption.

 By doing so, EPEX SPOT creates price signals which trigger decisions on all levels of the power system and optimise electricity flows across Europe.
 Further, they contribute to the transformation and decarbonisation of the energy sector and to the EU Green Deal via markets and contracts that foster the increasing integration of renewables.